 Research

-Lisa’s publication record includes work on college hookup culture, the sociology of the body, and U.S. discourse about female genital cutting, all of which reflect her theoretical interest in gender and its intersections, sexuality, culture, and the body.
+Lisa’s publication record includes work on gender theory, college hookup culture, the sociology of the body, and U.S. discourse about female genital cutting, all of which reflect her theoretical interest in gender and its intersections, sexuality, culture, and the body.
+Scroll down for more.

 Below are some select publications with full text links.
 For more, see Lisa’s full curriculum vitae.

-- Queer Students, Queer Hookups, Queer Culture: The Potential for Critical Contributions to Theories of Sexuality, with Janelle Pham (forthcoming in Outskirts: Queer Experiences on the Fringe, edited by D’Lane Compton and Amy Stone).
+- Queer Students, Queer Hookups, Queer Culture: The Potential for Critical Contributions to Theories of Sexuality, with Janelle Pham (Outskirts: Queer Experiences on the Fringe, edited by D’Lane Compton and Amy Stone, 2024).

 - Doing Casual Sex: A Sexual Fields Approach to the Emotional Force of Hookup Culture (Social Problems, 2022).